TomBugnon/deNEST/docs/source/overview.rst

 -------------------

-To facilitate defining parameters in separate files, ``denest.run`` and ``denest.load_trees`` take as input a path to a yaml file containing the relative paths of the tree-like yaml files to merge so as to define the full parameter tree (see the ``params/tree_paths.yml`` file)
+To facilitate defining parameters in separate files, ``denest.run`` and ``denest.load_trees`` take as input a path to a YAML file containing the relative paths of the tree-like YAML files to merge so as to define the full parameter tree (see the ``params/tree_paths.yml`` file)